 another.subdomain.example.com within that same domain zone.

-add the subdomain to the Cloud Manager as a separate domain with its own domain zone and DNS records.
+to the Cloud Manager as a separate domain with its own domain zone and DNS records.
 Then add an A/AAAA record for the second-level subdomain.
 In the previous example, you would create a domain zone named

 subdomain.example.com, the create an A/AAAA record with hostname